wingmesh/wingmesh.github.io/index.md

 # 🌍 wingmesh.github.io – Landing Page Prep (markdown draft)

-## Welcome to WingMesh
+## Welcome to WingMESH

 **IoT Planning.
 Automated.**

-WingMesh helps you design smarter IoT solutions with less effort.
+WingMESH helps you design smarter IoT solutions with less effort.
 Whether you're launching a LoRaWAN deployment or validating a new concept, our tools, templates, and AI assistants support your journey—without Zoom calls, sales pitches, or complexity.

 ### 🚀 Tools:
 - **Use Case Planner (coming soon)**: Input your goals, get a tailored plan.